PrudhviRajMukiri23/Polestar-Assignment/readme.md

 ### Custom Execution in Browserstack environment

 - I have included the utility and feature to execute my test cases in browser stack environment.
-- We can execute the test cases in browser stack by setting environment variable "LOCAL" as false.
+- We can execute the test cases in browser stack by setting environment variable "LOCALBROWSER" as false.
 - We need to provide "BROWSERSTACK_USERNAME" and "BROWSERSTACK_ACCESS_KEY" environment values in order to run in browser stack.

 ![alt text](readme-images/image-7.png)